jslmariano/laradock_vue_notes/README.md

 1. Save the created notes in the database
 2. Create the necessary table with Laravel migrations
-3. Related any created notes to the authenticated user that created it
-4. Created all require restful routes to achieve the CRUD functionality
+3. Create all require restful routes to achieve the CRUD functionality
-5. Created required Front End components to access the API you created
+4. Create required Front End components to access the API you created
-6. Authenticated user needs to be able to view all notes, create new notes, edit existing notes, and delete notes.
+5. Authenticated user needs to be able to view all notes, create new notes, edit existing notes, and delete notes.
+6. Create phpunit tests for the new feature

+## Grading Scheme

+Functionality: Out of 10
+UX/Design: Out of 10
+DB Design: Out of 5
+Validation: Out of 10
+Coding Style: Out of 10
+Testing: Out of 5

 Include front-end and bak-end validation.
 Additional marks will be given for UX/design.
 Feel free to use your creativity and design skills to make the existing site design your own.